symfony/symfony/UPGRADE-5.0.md

  * The `logout_on_user_change` firewall option has been removed.
  * The `switch_user.stateless` firewall option has been removed.
  * The `SecurityUserValueResolver` class has been removed.
+ * The `security.authentication.trust_resolver.anonymous_class` parameter has been removed.
+ * The `security.authentication.trust_resolver.rememberme_class` parameter has been removed.

 Translation
 -----------